ddhogan/ddhogan.github.io/_posts/2018-08-18-scope_and_hoisting_of_variables_functions_and_this_in_javascript.markdown

 ### Hoisting
 --------

-In the following example, x is declared with `var`, and that same variable called x is known throughout the function (even on lines which preceed it!) and in sub-blocks.
+In the following example, x is declared with `var`, and that same variable called x is known throughout the function (even on lines which precede it!) and in sub-blocks.
 If x is declared with the newer `let` or `const`, then outer scopes don't have access to it, and if we "`let x;`" again in a sub-block, it's effectively a different variable (like how human twins separated at birth, but given the same name, are not the same person).

 {% highlight javascript %}
 // Example 3 (credit MDN)